279 Kings Road,

 It continued until a short closure in early-1943 when it re-opened as the Ritz.
 It was re-modeled by architect C. Edmond Wilford in 1949 and it became the Essoldo Chelsea.
 The original decorative facade was smoothed over and raised slightly which gave the building a plainer look.

-The by then empty and rather dilapidated former cinema was converted into the King’s Road Theatre and was the perfect setting for the original record breaking run of the cult musical “The Rocky Horror Show” starring Tim Curry which originally opened at the Royal Court Theatre, then transfered to the former Classic Cinema on King’s Road.
+The empty and rather dilapidated former cinema was converted into the King’s Road Theatre and was the perfect setting for the original record breaking run of the cult stage musical “The Rocky Horror Show” starring Tim Curry which had originally opened at the Royal Court Theatre, then transfered to the former Classic Cinema on King’s Road.
 It ran at the King’s Road Theatre until 1979 to packed houses and then transfered to London’s West End at the Comedy Theatre.

 In December 2012, plans were announced to close and demolish the Cineworld to build a new Everyman Cinema on the site.

 Just login to your account and subscribe to this theater